magomimmo/modern-cljs/doc/tutorial-04.md

 server-side validation script.
 The server-side validation will be implemented in CLJ in a subsequent tutorial.

+Have you noted that we never had to stop/restart the IFDE during the porting of the login form validation from JS to CLJS?

-That's it for this tutorial.
+That's it for this tutorial and you can stop any `boot` related process.

 If you created a new git branch, as suggested in the preamble of the tutorial, quit everything and commit the changes.

 ```bash
 git commit -am "resembling javascript in clojurescript"